 Support session led by Prof Sally Brown

 Friday 21 September 2018

-In preparation for NTFS 2019, the former Chair of the Association of National Teaching Fellows, Prof Sally Brown, has kindly agreed to run a session for all Edinburgh Napier staff who are interested in being considered for nomination for this prestigious national teaching award.
-Sally will be running this on Friday 21 September, 2-3pm, 3/05 Craiglockhart.
-She will be helping aspiring nominees better understand what makes a good application and helping them think about the kinds of evidence they need to be gathering to maximise their chances of success.
-Do join us if you can - all are welcome!
+In preparation for NTFS 2019, the former Chair of the Association of National Teaching Fellows, Prof Sally Brown, kindly ran a session for all Edinburgh Napier staff interested in being considered for nomination for this prestigious national teaching award.
+Sally helped aspiring nominees better understand what makes a good application and helped them think about the kinds of evidence they need to be gathering to maximise their chances of success.

 The slides from the session are available here.

 You can find a self-assessment checklist to help you gauge evidence of your impact against the NTFS criteria here.